vinaypunrao68/fds-src/source/tools/package/README.md

 - `installcontrol` : The script that provides `(pre/post)(install/remove)` functionality.
    - look in the templates directory for a [sample] (templates/sample.installcontrol)

+- `symlinks` : create symbolic links to targets (just one or a list)
+    - `link`   : the location of the link
+    - `target` : the target that the link will point to

 - `files` : which files which should be copied where .
 Can be just one or a list of details.
     - `src` : list of files to be copied. shell globs can be specified `*.sh`.
     -  for `src` if the value starts and ends with back ticks, that will be expanded as a shell command.